Kelas : 4KA10

 Exercise 12 : Pronouns

-6. She and John gave the money to the boy.
+6. She and John gave the money

 She : subject pronouns (occur in the subject position of a sentence)